c3d/xl/doc/HANDBOOK_2-evaluation.md

 This is called _immediate evaluation_ of arguments, and is required in XL for statements, but also in the following cases:

-1. When the formal parameter being checked has a type declaration, like `Radius` in our example, and when the type does not match the argument.
+1. When the formal parameter being checked has a type annotation, like `Radius` in our example, and when the type does not match the argument.
 Immediate evaluation is required in such cases order to check if the argument type is of the expected type after evaluation.